 "Bob Hurley: Motion Offense"

-Head boys coach, St. Anthony High School, Jersey City, New Jersey; 25 state championships; over 1000 wins; inducted in the Basketball Hall of Fame in 2010.
+Head boys coach, St. Anthony High School (NJ), 25 state championships; over 1000 wins; Basketball Hall of Fame.